 - 1. Prior to sending a fax, confirm the accuracy of the fax number by contacting the intended recipient to ensure that the fax number is correct. - 2.
 Complete a Western Health Facsimile Cover Sheet (Form 12-400) to attach to the information being faxed. - 3.
 Where possible, inform the requestor of the anticipated time the information will be faxed. - 4.
-Once the fax number is confirmed, verify in the machine's display window that you have keyed in the correct number. - 5.
+Confirm successful receipt of the faxed information. - 5.
+Once the fax number is confirmed, verify in the machine's display window that you have keyed in the correct number. - 6.
 Await confirmation that the faxed information has been successfully transmitted.
 (Refer to step 3.)
-If confirmation is not received, contact the requestor/intended recipient to verify that that fax has been received. - 6.
-Document on the fax transmission sheet or fax cover sheet: - a) a description of the information disclosed;
+If confirmation is not received, contact the requestor/intended recipient to verify that that fax has been received.

-- b) an indication that the information was received as confirmed by requestor/intended recipient. - 7.
-Where client/patient/resident specific is faxed, retain the fax transmission sheet or fax cover sheet on the client's/patient's/resident's health record. - 8.
-Where other confidential information is faxed, retain the fax transmission sheet or cover sheet on the appropriate file (e.g. human resources, administration.) - 9.
-If informed that the faxed information has not been received by the intended recipient, refer to the Fax Breach procedure outlined below.
+- 7. Document on the fax transmission sheet or fax cover sheet: - a) a description of the information disclosed; - b) an indication that the information was received as confirmed by requestor/intended recipient. - 8.
+Where client/patient/resident specificis faxed, retain the fax transmission sheet or fax cover sheet on the client's/patient's/resident's health record. - 9.
+Where other confidential information is faxed, retain the fax transmission sheet or cover sheet on the appropriate file (e.g. human resources, administration.) - 10.
+If informed that the faxed information has not been received by the intended recipient, refer to Fax Breach procedure outlined below.